zhiwenh/delib/README.md

 <a name="Ethereum+initIPC"></a>

 #### delib.eth.initIPC(ipcPath) ⇒ <code>Web3</code>
 Initializes an IPC connection with a local Ethereum node.
 The IPC provider is set in the config file.
 Need to call before using the Ethereum object IPC methods.
-This returns a Web3 object connected via IPC that you call admin tasks on.
+This returns a Web3 object connected via IPC that you call web3.personal and web3.admin tasks on.

 **Returns**: <code>Web3</code> - The Web3 object delib.eth uses for its IPC connection.